 You must always wear a shoe with your brace, because it is ineffective without one.
 The shoe should be sturdy and supportive; slippers, loafers, and some sandals may be inappropriate.
-Your brace may not fit all of your shoes but it can be modified to fit most casual shoes that are accommodating.
+Your brace may not fit all of your shoes, but it can be modified to fit most casual shoes that are accommodating.

 Check your skin after every wear period for any new signs of redness or irritation.
 This is especially important if you are diabetic or have a lack of protective sensation in your feet or legs.
-Your brace should fit snugly but not cause any pain, bruises, or blisters.
+Your brace should fit snugly, but not cause any pain, bruises, or blisters.
 Some amount of pinkness is expected in areas of maximum correction or support.
 Any redness should disappear within 15 minutes of removing the brace.
-If you feel pain, or if redness on your skin lasts more than 15 minutes, call the office to schedule a follow-up appointment to have the brace adjusted.
+If you feel pain or if redness on your skin lasts more than 15 minutes, call the office to schedule a follow-up appointment to have the brace adjusted.

-It is important to keep your skin clean to avoid irritations.
+It is important to keep your skin clean to avoid irritation.
 Mild soap and water are recommended.
 Do not use lotions, oils, or ointments under your brace.
 If needed, use sparingly and allow to dry before putting the brace on.

-Tips for your Stairs
+Tips for Stairs